jimmyhmiller/PlayGround/writings/programming/Named Function Composition.md

 )
 ```

 Using `fluent-compose` we've made a fluent reducer for redux!
 No longer would we need to write switch statements in order to make a reducer.
 In fact, since `fluent-compose` just makes functions, you can use this reducer with combine reducers.
 But another really cool thing you can do with it is add on the reducer after the fact.
 One feature to note with this implementation, is that it actually short circuits, as soon as it finds the action that matches the type, it returns, so there is no wasted computation.
-And while I omitted the implementation here to not distract from the main point, the implementation is just about 10 lines of code.

 ## Why do I call this a hack?

-I really do think this library is really useful.
-In fact, I'm very excited about wrapping up functions to work in this way.
-But at the same time, I can't help but feel a little weird about this library.
+I really do think this library is really useful, but at the same time, I can't help but feel a little weird about this library.
 In order to make this library work, I have to take advantage of the fact that functions are objects.
 I am making a function and then assigning methods to it.
 This definitely a strange thing to do.
 Now, I do avoid mutating the functions passed into, I "copy" them before I assign properties to them, but it still feels like the wrong means for accomplishing the task of creating a pipeline.

 In fact, that is the thing that makes this library a hack; it is the wrong means.
 This library was created out of the limitation javascript imposes on us.
-How would we accompolish similar things in other languges?
+How would we accomplish similar things in other languages?
 Here are just a couple examples.

 ```clojure
 ; Clojure